Daniel Boone Hays House

 Daniel Boone Hays House, also known as Hays Farm, is a historic home near Defiance, St. Charles County, Missouri.
 It was built between about 1826 and 1836, and is a two-story, "L"-plan, stone dwelling.
 The house measures approximately 42 feet wide and 52 feet deep.
 It was built by Daniel Boone Hays (1789-1866), an early settler and grandson of the famous pioneer Daniel Boone.

 It was added to the National Register of Historic Places in 1973.

+Hays was the Grandson of Daniel Boone, by Daniel Boone's daughter and most of land holders were Boone family in this valley.
+The original home was destroyed by a tornado or fire, what's here is some unknown replica and it is not what was originally built as noted.
+Photographs taken before 2008 or 2010 can clearly demonstrate where the original buildings stood and how they looked.
+The area was affected by a tornado again in 2022.